Raimonds Feldmanis

-Raimonds Feldmanis (born 4 April 1982 in Rīga) is a Latvian former professional basketball player and professional basketball coach who helped Latvian 3x3 national team win gold medals in 2020 Summer Olympics.
+Raimonds Feldmanis (born 4 April 1982 in Rīga) is a Latvian former professional basketball player and current coach, who helped Latvian 3x3 national team win gold medals in 2020 Summer Olympics.
+He currently works as an assistant coach for Rīgas Zeļļi of the Latvian–Estonian Basketball League (LEBL).

 Playing career

 Feldmanis was a professional basketball player having played domestically for teams in Latvian Basketball League.
 He also had stints in Spain with teams from Liga EBA.
 Feldmanis won Latvian Basketball League title in 2010 with BK Barons.

 Coaching career

 Feldmanis worked with professional and youth national teams in Latvia, developed several top European prospects, such as Rodions Kurucs.
 In 2017, Feldmanis won Latvian championship with VEF Rīga.
 In February 2018, Feldmanis coached VEF Skola at the Big Baller Brand International Tournament where his team debuted by erasing 29-point first quarter deficit in a game against Vytautas Prienai–Birštonas, a team that had LaMelo Ball on its roster.
 Feldmanis was part of the New Orleans Pelicans coaching staff twice in the NBA Summer League, in 2017 and 2018 respectively.
 In 2021, he led 3x3 Latvian National Team to the first-ever appearance in the Olympic Games where his team won the gold medal.